 Part of making funeral arrangements on behalf of a loved one involves choosing between burial of the body, or cremation.
 Certainly this is a big decision, based on any number of factors: religious or spiritual beliefs, finances, or ecological awareness are just some of the reasons we've heard for choosing cremation.
 Before you can make the choice, you need to know exactly what it is you're considering.
 You can learn the basics below, however, if the content here raises additional questions for you, please give us a call at 732-449-6900.
 One of our cremation specialists will address any of your inquiries or concerns.

 The Cremation Association of North America describes cremation as, "The mechanical and/or thermal or other dissolution process that reduces human remains to bone fragments".
-On our page, The Cremation Process, we offer a deeper look at the most common cremation process which uses extreme heat.
+If you are still unsure of the cremation definition, our page The Cremation Process, offers a deeper look at the most common cremation process in which use extreme heat.

 As we said earlier, people choose cremation over burial of casketed remains for any combination of reasons.
 Sometimes it's the simple fear of burial itself, which may stem directly from the Victorian phobia of being buried alive.

 Once the cremation vs burial decision has been made, all that's required is authorization.
 This is provided by the person who is the legally identified or appointed next-of-kin.
 Once all authorization documents are signed, and service charges are paid; the body can be transported from the place of death to the crematory and the cremation process can take place.
 However, there are some additional things you may wish to consider, such as: